 Eating the bigger part of your carbs for the day closer to bedtime (for example, staying around 15 g net carbs for dinner) might help you fall asleep easier.

 #9.
 Limit Coffee And Caffeinated Drinks To Before 2pm

 Coffee stays in your system for a number of hours, so it’s a good idea to limit it to the morning hours, or to 2 PM the latest.
 One of the positive effects of keto is that you won’t be suffering from blood sugar swings and crashes, and will feel more energized in general.

 Chocolate also contains caffeine, and while it’s nearly not as much as a cup of espresso, it could still have an impact on your sleep, if you’re sensitive to it.

 Making sure you’re getting enough sleep on a regular basis is one of the most important ways in which you can improve your health and optimize your weight loss, as well as mental and physical performance.
 Making your own health a priority in your life will actually help you deal better with everything else that life gives you, and sleep is an essential part of it.

 So make a point to say “no” to distractions before bedtime, and find a way to optimize your schedule in a way that doesn’t push you into getting 5 or 6 hours of sleep on a regular basis.

-As you could see, sleep is super important – both for your general health and for weight loss.
+As you can see, sleep is super important – both for your general health and for weight loss.